guotree/machine_learning/README.md

 # machine_learning

-This repository is my programming tasks on Coursera （Andrew NG's Machine learning course）
+This repository is my programming tasks on Coursera （Andrew NG's Machine learning course the **octave** version）

 I have uploaded the octave code on this repository, and I will upload the Python code later.